 Hello again, and happy Advent!

-I don’t know about you, but I’ve been listening to/singing Christmas and Advent songs since October (I use the fact that I led worship at an Advent service last night as my official excuse as we’d been planning it for months).
+I don’t know about you, but I’ve been listening to/singing Christmas and Advent songs since October (I use the fact that I led worship at an Advent service last night as my official excuse for doing so, as we’d been planning it for months).
 There’s something about the spirit of the season that brings so much needed joy into my life.
 While I’ve been struggling with planning out my future, preparing for finals week, all that’s going on in the world, and just general frustrations with different aspects of life, Advent music never fails to lift my spirits.

 As I discussed in my last post, while Christmas celebrates specifically the birth of Jesus, Advent celebrates Jesus coming down to earth, both as a child and in the future when he comes again.
 So here are a few songs–some of which you probably already know–that are perfect for getting you into the spirit of hope, love, joy, and peace (the four themes of Advent).
 In no particular order: